Dolby Atmos: what is it? How can you get it?

 The technology works by applying height cue filters to overhead audio components in a mix before it is dished out to speakers in front of the listener.
 Dolby says these filters "simulate the natural spectral cues imparted by the human ear to sounds arriving from overhead… special care has been taken to equalise the associated filters so that the timbre of the audio remains natural anywhere in the listening environment".

-Loads of films have been produced in Dolby Atmos since 2012 and many have made their way to Ultra HD 4K Blu-ray, too, with the likes of Dune, Blade Runner 2049, Roma, Mad Max Fury Road, Avengers: Endgame, Us, The Batman and Tenet among the best releases of recent years.
+Loads of films have been produced in Dolby Atmos since 2012 and many have made their way to Ultra HD 4K Blu-ray, too, with the likes of Avatar: The Way of Water, Dune, Dune: Part 2, Top Gun: Maverick, No Time to Die, The Creator, Nope, Blade Runner 2049, Roma, Mad Max Fury Road, Avengers: Endgame, The Batman and Tenet among the best releases of recent years.

-Dolby and Odeon have also opened the first Dolby Cinemas in the UK.
-The newly named Odeon Luxe Leicester Square includes an 800-seat auditorium, which features no fewer than 400 Dolby Atmos speakers combined with 'spectacular Dolby Vision technology'.
+The first Dolby Cinema in the UK was the Odeon Luxe Leicester Square.
+It includes an 800-seat auditorium, which features no fewer than 400 Dolby Atmos speakers combined with 'spectacular Dolby Vision technology'.

 Aside from the disc, Dolby Atmos titles can be found on most of the major streaming services.

 Atmos is available through the Netflix app for subscribers to its top tier across most devices.
-All Netflix Originals now include a soundtrack in Atmos with some of our favourite titles, including Formula 1: Drive to Survive, The Dig and Zack Snyder's Army of the Dead.
+All Netflix Originals now include a soundtrack in Atmos.

-Disney Plus also serves up plenty of films, including all of the Star Wars feature films, in Atmos, though full support has been inconsistent across operating systems, with Android TVs generally missing out.
+Disney Plus also serves up plenty of films, including all of the Star Wars feature films, in Atmos, though full support has been inconsistent across operating systems, with Android TVs historically missing out.

 Meanwhile, Amazon Prime Video features far fewer Atmos titles, but device support is again pretty broad; if you're looking to try it out, check out the Jack Ryan TV series.

 For a great selection of films to buy or rent in Dolby Atmos, Apple TV has you covered.
-Most titles available through Apple TV+, including most Apple originals, support Dolby Atmos.
+Most titles available through Apple TV+, including most Apple originals (such as Foundation, pictured), support Dolby Atmos.
 And the Apple TV store perhaps offers the most extensive collection of Atmos titles to rent or buy anywhere.

 Dolby Atmos on mobile

-Dolby Atmos works on tablets such as the Amazon Fire HD 10 via connected headphones, although this obviously won't be on the same level of immersion as a soundbar or surround sound system.
-You'll also find Dolby Atmos Apple's range of iPads, including the iPad Air (5th Generation), iPad Mini (6th Generation), iPad Pro (6th Generation) and iPad (10th Generation), as they are intended to work with Apple Music's host of Dolby Atmos tracks.
+Dolby Atmos is supported by tablets such as the Amazon Fire HD 10 via connected headphones, although this obviously won't be on the same level of immersion as a soundbar or surround sound system!
+You'll also find Atmos support on Apple's range of iPads, including the iPad Air (5th Generation), iPad Mini (6th Generation), iPad Pro (7th Generation) and iPad (10th Generation), as they are intended to work with Apple Music's host of spatial audio tracks, which are powered by Atmos.

 Atmos here works through 'binaural headphone rendering' and 'object-based audio’.
 Binaural headphone rendering creates surround sound through headphones via heat-related transfer functions (HRTFs).
 To explain how this works, Dolby gives an example of a car honking its horn: if it honks to your right, your right ear gets the full blast, while the left ear gets a less intense sound because the sound has to travel around your head.
 The brain recognises the differences, telling you to look to your right to see if the car is near you.